eternal44/rb-processes/README.md

   efgh[baab]ommo this is invalid (baab is within brackets, ommo outside brackets). bbbb[qwer]ereq this is invalid (bbbb is invalid, since the middle two characters should be different. irttrj[asdfgh]zxcvbn this is valid (rttr is outside square brackets).

-  2. Choose any language you are comfortable with.

-  3. Please provide steps to run the program.

-  4. Think about the design/structure/testability of the program.
 ```